dltoth/DeviceLib/README.md

 The library is centered around the two base classes [Sensor](https://github.com/dltoth/DeviceLib/blob/main/src/SensorDevice.h), a configurable UPnPDevice with simple HTML display, and [Control](https://github.com/dltoth/DeviceLib/blob/main/src/Control.h), a configurable UPnPDevice with complex HTML display.
 It also includes a turn-key Device Hub, [HubDevice](https://github.com/dltoth/DeviceLib/blob/main/src/HubDevice.h), that can be included in a boilerplate sketch to provide access to all UPnPRootDevices on a local network.

+For a detailed review of UPnPDevice development, see [documentation for UPnPLib](https://github.com/dltoth/UPnPLib).

 ## Basic Usage

 To see how this works, consider a [simple sketch](https://github.com/dltoth/DeviceLib/blob/main/examples/RelayControl/RelayControl.ino) consisting of an [ExtendedDevice](https://github.com/dltoth/DeviceLib/blob/main/src/ExtendedDevice.h) with a Control ([RelayControl](https://github.com/dltoth/DeviceLib/blob/main/src/RelayControl.h)), and Sensor ([SoftwareClock](https://github.com/dltoth/DeviceLib/blob/main/src/SoftwareClock.h)).
 The sketch will not be reviewed in detail but notice device instantiation is as follows: